by Tom Allen

 When it comes to estimating the cost of capital the company’s capital structure must be considered (how it finances its operations and growth from different sources).
 It is usual for a company to utilize a blend of debt and equity and therefore for a weighted average cost of capital (WACC) to be used in DCF analysis.

-A company’s WACC is the overall required return on the company and is often used internally by shareholders to determine the economic feasibility of opportunities such as acquisitions and investments.
+A company’s WACC is the overall required return on the company and is often used internally by shareholders as a process to determining the economic feasibility of opportunities such as acquisitions and investments.
 It is considered a suitable discount rate to apply to cash flows with similar risk to that of the company being valued and represents the average of the cost of a company’s sources of financing (debt/equity) each weighted by its respective proportion to the company’s overall capital structure.

 While DCF analysis can serve as a powerful valuation metric it is important to note that the outputs are only as good as the inputs – minor changes in inputs can alter the estimated value of a company.
 Furthermore, DCF analysis can also be used as a reality check.
 Rather than attempting to estimate a target share price, DCF users can review the company’s current share price and, working backwards, calculate how quickly the company would need to scale to support the valuation yielded by DCF analysis.